nay244/nay-zettel/Japanese-Frequently-Asked-Questions.md

 the time.
 In most cases, the answer is always the same and it involves a quick link to a page with (what I consider) the best explanation currently available.

-Since this process of linking these pages is often automatic (most of these are bot commands in the `#japanese_questions` channel in the [[EJLX]] server), I figured I'd just collect all of them here too for people to browse.

-**NOTE**: If you think you have a better resource to link, please let me know via any kind of social media ([[3d24ec19]]) and I'll give it a look/update this page.

 If what you're looking for is not here, consider also reading the [[[Unlocking-Japanese-Tricks]]] page.